cairo-book/cairo-book/src/ch14-01-01-storage-mappings.md

 {{#label storage-mappings}}
 <span class="caption">Listing {{#ref storage-mappings}}: Declaring a storage mapping in the Storage struct</span>

 To read the value corresponding to a key in a mapping, you first need to retrieve the storage pointer associated with this key.
 This is done by calling the `entry` method on the storage mapping variable, passing in the key as a parameter.
 Once you have the entry path, you can call the `read` function on it to retrieve the stored value.
-Listing {{#ref read-write-mapping}} demonstrates how to read and write to a simple storage mapping.

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_02_storage_mapping/src/lib.cairo:read}}